lidofinance/lido-improvement-proposals/LIPS/lip-34.md

 - `addConsolidationRequests`
 - `getConsolidationRequestFee`

-Only the **ConsolidationGateway** contract should be allowed to add consolidation requests.
+Only the **ConsolidationGateway** contract would be permitted to add consolidation requests.

 ```solidity
 interface IWithdrawalVault {